g-kanoufi/Notification/readme.txt

 = [Next] =
 * [Added] Post approved Trigger.
 * [Added] Revision link for updated post.
+* [Fixed] Post published Trigger not fired, when using Elementor.

 = 7.0.4 =
 * [Fixed] Cache refresh process causing no Triggers and Carriers to display.